adflanders/ComputationalMath/hw_toc/task_sheet_1/README.txt

 Task 4) Show which coding language we plan on using via a program.

 task 6) use the central difference form for computing a derivative to show how machince precision collapses as h -> (infinity)

+task 7-8) put the 4 machine precision and error programs in the src folder adflanders/math4610/src